vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ## Training a Transformer
 Transformers are usually pre-trained with self-supervised tasks like masked language modelling or next-token prediction on large datasets.
 Pre-trained models are often very general and publicly distributed e.g. on HuggingFace.
-Multiple-GPUs are often used.
+Big transformer models are usually trained on multiple GPUs.
 While there are various approaches to speedup transformer itself, there are also ways to improve its training.
 For example [ELECTRA training scheme speeds up training](/ml/electra-4x-cheaper-bert-training) by using GAN-like setting using a loss over entire sequence.

 Then fine-tuning training is used to specialize the model for a specific task on using a small labelled dataset.